 A dedicated helpdesk provides the first point of contact for members and employers.
-The helpdesk has a target to answer 90%+ of calls received.
-Between 1 April 2020 and 31 March 2021, this target was largely achieved.
-Due to the new telephony system launch (July) and bereavement volumes (February and March), the answered calls fell below this target.
-In total 19,317 calls were received in the period July 2020 - March 2021.
+The contact centre has a target to answer 90% of calls received.
+Between 1 April 2019 and 31 March 2020, 35,502 LCPF calls were received and 95% of them were answered.